Data Sources

 To add a new data source, click Add Data Source.
 The following screen is displayed:

-- Upload File - Specify a filename or drag the file across.
+- Local File - Browse for a file or drag the file across.

 - Spectrum - Enter your Spectrum OnDemand credentials and then click Connect to view the datasets.